jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 For instance, in many data science applications, linear algebra-based computations are essential (e.g., [Principal Component Analysis](https://www.math.upenn.edu/~kazdan/312S13/JJ/PCA-JJ.pdf)).
 These computations are optimized to work on matrices, not tidy data frames (for more information, read [Jeff Leek's blog post](https://simplystatistics.org/2016/02/17/non-tidy-data/)).

-This is what a tidy data looks like.
+This is what tidy data looks like.

 ```r